icetee4eva/Neural-Net-Classifiers/README.md

 # Neural-Net-Classifiers
-Host of classification problems done with Neural Network
+Host of classification problems solved with Neural Network